-- 1. For the purposes of Section 10.1 of the Export Development Act, this Directive sets out the process by which EDC will, before entering into a transaction that is related to a project, determine whether the project is likely to have adverse environmental and/or social effects despite the implementation of mitigation measures and, if so, whether EDC is justified in entering into the transaction. - 2.
-The Directive requires EDC to categorize relevant projects on the basis of their potential adverse environmental and social effects and align such categorization with requirements found in the OECD Common Approaches and the Equator Principles. - 3.
-Where the Directive requires EDC conduct a review of a project, EDC's due diligence will be informed by the type, scale, and location of the project and international standards.
-The Directive establishes grounds upon which EDC is justified in entering into a transaction related to a project where that project, despite the implementation of mitigation measures, is likely to have adverse environmental and social effects. - 4.
-The Directive also prescribes those projects in respect of which EDC is not required to conduct a review, and sets out exceptions to the obligation to make the determination referred to above.
+- 1. For the purposes of Section 10.1 of the Export Development Act, this Directive sets out the process by which EDC, before entering into a transaction that is related to a project, will determine whether the project is likely to have adverse environmental and/or social effects despite the implementation of mitigation measures and, if so, whether EDC is justified in entering into the transaction. - 2.
+The Directive is developed in close alignment with the Equator Principles and the OECD Common Approaches.
+Further, EDC utilizes the IFC Performance Standards as an overarching framework for environmental and social performance for projects where host country requirements are less stringent than the IFC Performance Standards. - 3.
+The Directive requires EDC to categorize relevant projects on the basis of their potential adverse environmental and social effects.
+EDC strives for categorization consistency using guidance from, and in collaboration with, leading international peers, frameworks and standards, as described in 2) above. - 4.
+Where the Directive requires EDC to conduct a review of a project, EDC's review will be informed by the type, scale, location and potential environmental and social impacts of the project, in alignment with applicable international standards and frameworks.
+The Directive establishes grounds upon which EDC is justified in entering into a transaction related to a project where that project, despite the implementation of mitigation measures, is likely to have adverse environmental and social effects. - 5.
+The Directive also describes those projects in respect of which EDC is not required to conduct a review and sets out exceptions to the obligation to make the determination for the purposes of Section 10.1 of the Export Development Act.
 Finally, the Directive provides, in Annex 1, definitions of various terms used herein.